Nip404/Maze-Game/README.md

 # Maze-Generator
-A graphical maze generator in Python 3.x using the Pygame library.
+A graphical maze generator and solver in Python 3.x using the Pygame library.

 The algorithm used to generate it is the [Recursive Backtracking algorithm](https://en.wikipedia.org/wiki/Maze_generation_algorithm#Recursive_backtracker), which creates a perfect maze.